-Statement from Nicole Sandkulla, Chief Executive Officer for the Bay Area Water Supply and Conservation Agency (BAWSCA), Regarding the recent Court Decision in the State Water Board Cases related to the State Water Resources Control Board's (State Water Board) Bay-Delta Updated Plan (Plan)
+Statement from Nicole Sandkulla, Chief Executive Officer for the Bay Area Water Supply and Conservation Agency (BAWSCA), Regarding an Appeal of the recent Court Decision in the State Water Board Cases related to the State Water Resources Control Board's (State Water Board) Updated Bay-Delta Plan (Plan)

-March 20, 2024
+May 10, 2024

-In February 2019, BAWSCA intervened in a legal action in Tuolumne County Superior Court "to protect the water interests" of its 26-member agencies in Alameda, San Mateo and Santa Clara counties against actions adopted in December 2018 by the State Water Board.
+In February 2019, BAWSCA intervened in a legal action in Tuolumne County Superior Court to protect the water interests of its 26-member agencies in Alameda, San Mateo and Santa Clara counties against actions adopted in December 2018 by the State Water Board.
 As an intervenor in the State Water Board Cases, BAWSCA joined the City and County of San Francisco and other water suppliers challenging the State Water Board's adopted Plan for the San Francisco Bay-Sacramento-San Joaquin Delta Estuary.